 Plays with more than one toy at a time, like putting toy food on a toy plate, by 24 months

 Can build towers out of blocks

-Throws a ball overhand by 18 to 24 months
+Kicks a ball by 24 months

 Scribbles with crayon or pencil and may imitate drawing a straight line or circle

 Takes one afternoon nap

 May sleep 10 to 12 hours at night